- November 24, 2016

 Because a host of factors can lead to a construction injury or death, most experts agree that a skilled, experienced, resourceful attorney is the key to recovering damages.
 The premises owner, the construction general contractor, and others all have teams of attorneys to represent their interests.
 The accident victim and his or her family deserve nothing less.

-The law firm of Stenger, Roberts, Davis & Diamond, LLP not only has the skill, but the experience and resources to help you recover the damages that you may deserve.
+The law firm of Stenger, Diamond & Glass LLP not only has the skill, but the experience and resources to help you recover the damages that you may deserve.
 One of the most highly respected law firms in Hudson Valley, we have offices in Poughkeepsie and Wappingers Falls.
 If you have a legal need, we have a solution.
 As one of the largest firms in Dutchess County, we have the power to bring substantial resources to your case, no matter how complex the issues.
 Call us at (866) 290-6929 or complete our online form.